AUTUMN in New England!

 And please remember to tell a friend to join us with a membership in the land trust!

 To all our members who keep us going:

 Without your support, we cannot do what we need to do today to make sure that open space will still be here tomorrow.

 2013 is turning out to be a very active year for the land trust.

-During this coming year the land trust has taken on some large Stewardship Projects, including several major upgrades at some of our primary Signature Preserves!
-Also in our plans are upkeep of our many preserves and trails, as well as building new trails on some of our newest preserves!
-We have four new preserves to debut – all donated in the last year – and we need to work to make them the places you love to visit!
+The land trust has been working on some large Stewardship Projects, including several major upgrades at some of our primary Signature Preserves!
+We’ve also been hard at the upkeep of our many preserves and trails, as well as building new trails on some of our newest preserves!
+We have four new preserves to debut – all donated in the last year – and we’re working to make them the places you love to visit!

-This will be a big year for our Trail Building Parties, so come on out and lend a hand.
+This has been a big year for our Trail Building Parties, but we are still at it – so come on out and lend a hand.
 Check out our Stewardship pages for the most recent stewardship activities.
 You never know what you might find… but you know it will be fun!

-In the coming year, the land trust will continue to work quietly to preserve and defend open space in Northern Middlesex County, and to steward the conservation lands we’ve already protected.
+This year, the land trust has continued to work quietly to preserve and defend open space in Northern Middlesex County, and to steward the conservation lands we’ve already protected.
 These lands help provide for fresh water in our streams and buffers against flooding, for wildlife habitat and ecological diversity, for the quality of life we enjoy in our landscape and for the recreation and renewal of all who appreciate nature.

-- Continuing the Preserve Mapping Project, with the help of Wesleyan University, to remap our major preserves and trails and make maps available on-line.
+- Our Preserve Mapping Project, with the help of Wesleyan University, to remap our major preserves and trails and make maps available on-line.